walkeralan123/walkeralan123.github.io/_pages/about.md

 - [Nearest Is Not Dearest: Towards Practical Defense against Quantization-conditioned Backdoor Attacks]()
 Boheng Li, **Yishuo Cai**, Haowei Li, Feng Xue, Zhifeng Li, Yiming Li
-*The IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR), 2024 (To Appear)*
+*The IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR), 2024 (To Appear)* Other 2 papers have currently been submitted to CCF-A tier conferences/journals.
 <!-- ## 🖨️ Preprints & In Submission -->